ensaremirerol/Owlready2-example/README.md

 ### Using Docker

-Firstly, put the ontologies you want to validate in a folder.
+Firstly, put the ontologies you want to reason in a folder.

 You can use following command to pull and run the Docker image: